ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 To create an app named `polls`, run the command: `python3 manage.py startapp polls`.

-### Application Configuration

-Create an `app.py` inside the application package.

-Defines a subclass of `AppConfig`

-Configure settings such as `name`, `verbose_name` in the configuration class.

-Then add the class to the `INSTALLED_APPS` in the `setting.py` file in the project's main package.

 ### The App Folder

 The creating app command creates a `polls` folder that has the following files: